 Put your DIY Kit to Use:

-- UNCLOGGING DRAINS: Having a house with 8 kids, and 10 people in total makes us no strangers to the clogged drain.
+- UNCLOGGING DRAINS: Having a house with 8 kids, and 10 people in total make us no strangers to the clogged drain.
+This is thanks to people not knowing what the items you should not put in your drain are!
+Pasta, eggshells, coffee grounds; all recipes for a plumbing disaster!
 Make up a mixture of 1/3 cup baking soda and 1/3 cup of vinegar, once combined it will start to fizz.
 Pour it immediately down the drain and let sit for an hour or overnight if you can.
 Flush with hot water!
+If this doesn’t work, then you may well need to contact a plumber.

 - CLEAN YOUR GARBURATOR: Pour 1/2 cup of baking soda into your garburator, followed by a cup of vinegar, adding slowly (if you have a double sink, plug opposite side) While the mixture is fizzing, boil a pot of water and carefully pour boiling water down the drain.
 This will help rinse away debris the fizz mixture has then loosened.
 Now fill the drain with two cups of ice, adding 1 cup of rock or sea salt, and run garburator.
 Finally, to deodorize add 10 drops of tea tree essential oil and lemon essential oil down the garburator while still on.
 Repeat weekly, or until unwanted smells are eliminated.